jooolia/JAG_professional_website/content/home/accomplishments.md

 +++
 # Accomplishments widget.
-widget = "accomplishments"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "accomplishments"  # Do not modify this line! active = true  # Activate this widget? true/false

 title = "Accomplish&shy;ments"
 subtitle = ""

 # Order that this section will appear in.
-weight = 9
+weight = 50

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format